 Drinking water and irrigation issues

-high).
-Since, by itself, high levels of TDS in drinking water
+is particularly high).
+Since, by itself, high levels of TDS in drinking water do

-do not represent a major human health risk, there is no Primary
+not represent a major human health risk, there is no Primary Drinking Water

-Drinking Water Standard.
-TDS is however, included in the federal
+Standard.
+TDS is however, included in the federal list of

 Reasons for Natural Variation: